ponedo/splitnn-emulator/README.md

         ["setup", "topo_setup_test", "wireless_nlevent_flush"],
         ["setup", "topo_setup_test", "fib6_clean_tree"],
         ["clean", "", "br_vlan_flush"]
-    ], // Monitoring and logging option, keep it as is "server_best_bbns_factor": 2.353, // The measured k_opt argument, which influences the number of backbone namespaces when constructing a VN (see "Measuring platform-specific parameters" subsection below and check the paper for more details).
+    ], // Used for recording kernel function time-cost.
+Just keep them as are.
+    "server_best_bbns_factor": 2.353, // The measured k_opt argument, which influences the number of backbone namespaces when constructing a VN (see "Measuring platform-specific parameters" subsection below and check the paper for more details).
     "phyicalMachineId": 0 // If you're using multiple physical machines, use this ID to indicate which physical machine this VM is on. !!!
 IMPORTANT !!!: Currently, phsicalMachineId of all VMs should be SAME.
 To run experiments across multiple machines, the Gurobi optimizer with a license should be installed (Future work).
     ```